Internet in Iceland: Access Operators

+As of 2024, Neyðarlínan, the state-owned emergency communications operator, is the current universal service provider.
+Until 2024, the universal service provider was former incumbent Míla (formerly Síminn).

 International/Submarine connectivity

-Iceland is currently connected with 4 submarine communications cable system to Europe and North America, as well as one currently under construction: Iceland has access total capacity of 168.2Tbit/s capacity as of 2021.
-According to Farice ehf., as of 2021, a total of 1.5Tb/s of capacity is currently being utilised for international bandwidth in Iceland.
+Iceland is currently connected with four submarine communications cables to Europe and North America: Iceland has access to a total capacity of 208.8 Tbit/s capacity as of 2023.
+According to Farice ehf., as of 2023, a total of 3 Tbit/s of capacity is currently being utilised for international bandwidth in Iceland.

 Most of Iceland's growth in international bandwidth is due to data center investment in the country, the domestic internet market is fairly saturated.

-Iceland's first fiber submarine cable providing packet switching, CANTAT-3, had an original capacity of 2 x 2.5 Gbit/s to Denmark, Germany, the Faroe Islands and Canada.
-It was notoriously unreliable, with an average of one cable cut per year.
-Satellite was the only backup at the time, until FARICE was built in 2003.
-CANTAT-3 became obsolete in 2010 with the introduction on DANICE and is now out of normal use for internet traffic in Iceland.
-CANTAT-3 is now operated by Føroya Tele for connecting oil platforms in the North Sea.

-The main provider of international capacity to Europe is Farice ehf. with Tusass providing services to Greenland and North America.
+The main provider of international capacity to Europe is the state-owned Farice ehf. with Tusass providing direct services to Greenland and North America.

-The submarine cable capacities have been repeatedly upgraded over time as the demands of increased bandwidth use in Iceland, as end equipment technology has improved.
-Previously DANICE and FARICE operated with 300Gbit links and Greenland Connect with a 20Gbit link but were upgraded in 2014 to their current design capacity using coherent 100G wavelength and flex grid technology.

-Farice ehf. completed construction of the IRIS cable system at the end of 2022, extending from Þorlákshöfn, Iceland to Galway, Ireland.
-IRIS was laid during the summer of 2022 and became ready for service on the 1st March 2023.
-It consists of 6 fiber pairs, with a design capacity of 108Tb/s, more than doubling Iceland's current subsea capacity.
-IRIS gives Iceland a latency of 10ms to Ireland and will also connect Iceland more directly with transatlantic capacity to the U.S. through Ireland.

 International Latency

 As Iceland is geographically situated in the mid-atlantic, it has shorter ping times to locations to Europe than North America.
 Here are a few examples of nominal ping times from Iceland: